 Any investment opportunity involves an element of risk.
-But if you are looking to get more from your money in the current economic environment then a mixed portfolio of different investment types may help you tap into better returns.
+But if you are looking where to invest money in the current economic environment then a mixed portfolio of different investment types may help you tap into better returns.

 As with all investments it is about carefully managing your risk and having a portfolio with the right balance of capital preservation and capital growth.
 Diversification is one of the key ways to help achieve such a balance.